 Tips for getting started

-- Memberships work much like subscription businesses, relying on recurring payment functionality and customer account management tools.
-Use this model as a guide when setting up your ecommerce store.
+- Since subscription businesses also rely on recurring payment functionality and customer account management tools, use this model as a guide when setting up your ecommerce store.

-- An app like Bold Memberships allows you to sell one-time or recurring memberships online.
+- Try an app like BOLD Memberships to sell memberships online.

 9. Consultations

 Why not sell your expertise online?
-Everyone from interior designers to fitness trainers can use an online store to book and sell online or in-person consultations.
+Everyone from interior designers to fitness trainers can use an online store to book and sell consultations, whether online or in person.

-Brands that specialize in customization or made-to-order products may sell consultations to help customers create the perfect product.
+Brands specializing in customization or made-to-order products may sell consultations to help customers create the perfect product.
 Kaikini founder Taryn Rodighiero runs her custom bikini business with the help of online consultations to guide customers through the measuring and ordering process.

 Tips for getting started

-- An app like BookedUp lets customers book consultations with you on your website, syncing with Calendly to avoid double-booking.
+- An app like Meety lets customers book consultations on your website, syncing with your calendar to avoid double-booking.

-- Try Shopify’s invoice generator tool for billing custom services that you sell through consultation.
+- Try Shopify’s invoice generator tool for billing custom services you sell through consultation.

 10. Digital products

-While Thread Theory founders Matt and Morgan Meredith sell physical products like scissors and paper patterns, they also offer a lower-cost option: PDF sewing patterns delivered virtually.
-Other businesses with printed materials like magazines or journals may opt to offer digital versions to sell on Shopify that customers can print at home.
+You can make digital items your core offering, or sell them to diversify your income.
+Thread Theory founders Matt and Morgan Meredith sell physical products like scissors and paper patterns, and they also offer lower-cost PDF sewing patterns delivered virtually.
+Businesses specializing in printed materials, such as magazines or journals, can sell digital versions on Shopify for customers to print at home.

 Tips for getting started

-- Apps like Sky Pilot and Easy Digital Products can instantly deliver files to customers after a purchase, or send a link to where the files can be downloaded.
+- Consider apps like Sky Pilot and Easy Digital Products that can instantly deliver files after purchase.

 11. Experiences

 Experience-based businesses can range from travel and adventure providers to winery tastings to kids’ camps.
-These businesses can improve the customer experience by offering advance ticket purchases and scheduling options online.
+These businesses can improve the customer experience by offering advanced ticket purchases and scheduling options online.

-Aspen Expeditions Worldwide sells rock climbing adventures, international guided trips, and camping expeditions through its ecommerce store.
-Since the product pages for each adventure do a lot of heavy lifting to inform, educate, and persuade potential customers to make big-ticket purchases, Aspen Expeditions organizes the information by adding tabs to the product description.
+For example, you could sell rock climbing adventures, international guided trips, and camping expeditions through an ecommerce store.
+You can create product pages for each adventure that inform, educate, and persuade potential customers to make big-ticket purchases.

 Tips for getting started

-- Experience-based businesses may need to collect additional customer information, like medical concerns and emergency contacts.
+- Experience-based businesses may need to collect additional customer information, such as medical conditions and emergency contacts.
 Use Shopify Forms to create robust and customizable forms.

-- Use video to your advantage: Shopify’s free online video maker can help you create marketing videos using footage from real experiences.
+- Use a free video editor tool to create marketing videos using footage from real experiences.

 12. Classes and workshops